 - Phone service – consider whether or not you need a home phone line or opt to pay for local calls only and use the cell for long distance.
 Many people today are simply sticking with their cell phones all together.
 Combine cell service on a family plan.
 Not everyone needs a smart phone!
 While some need them for work or for other important reasons, often times the kids do not.
 If you want them to carry a phone while they are away from you – opt for an affordable phone with a prepaid card.
 If they sometimes need to stream videos or movies – get an inexpensive tablet (makes a good Christmas gift) and download movies.
 “American households that use landline local and long-distance phone services spend an average of $50 a month, or $600 a year, according to market-research firm TNS Telecoms.”

-- Insurance – get quotes to save on car insurance, homeowners, flood & disaster insurance.
+- Insurance – get quotes to get cheaper car insurance, homeowners, flood & disaster insurance.
 Often times we get stuck in a plan that isn’t best just because we’ve had the same company for awhile.
 Of course, you must weigh the benefits if there are rewards for long time customers, but if there aren’t – you may be better off with a new company.
 Talk to your insurance agent, and get a few quotes from other agents to compare as well.
 Sometimes you can save by combining policies from one carrier, other times you do best with individual policies on each item.
 The trick is to do your homework – it will pay off!

 - Electric and water – check to see if your state has a money saving program or plan in place.
 In some places – you may qualify for discounts on electric.
 When taking a bath, don’t fill the tub too much, when showering – keep it short, when brushing teeth & washing your face – turn water off in between rinsing.
 Turn lights off when you leave the room, and switch to longer lasting, energy efficient bulbs.
 Clean and replace air & heating filters.
 Use a programmable thermostat.